Mlawula Nature Reserve, Swaziland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types M. Be careful to find the correct type.
-A lot of adapters that you can buy are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types M. Make sure to choose the correct kind.
+The vast majority of adapters that you can buy are just plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount